-Table 12 provides an analysis of the changes to the Alternative Maximum STEM Price and the parameters affected as described in Appendix B. The table describes the successive changes made to the 2017 analysis to convert it back to the 2016 analysis.
+Table 11 provides an analysis of the changes to the Alternative Maximum STEM Price and the parameters affected as described in Appendix B. The table describes the successive changes made to the 2017 analysis to convert it back to the 2016 analysis.

-Figure 10 and Table 13 show the relative contribution of the various changes to the Alternative Maximum STEM Price since the 2016 review.
-The majority of the change has been caused by the increase in the distillate price, which has been described above.
-The other key contributing factor is the increase in the O&M cost, which has been driven by the large increase in Pinjar's starts over the 2016 calendar year.
+Figure 10 and Table 12 show the relative contribution of the various changes to the Alternative Maximum STEM Price since the 2016 review.
+The majority of the change has been caused by the increase in the O&M cost mainly due to the change in calculation methodology and the large increase in Pinjar's starts over the 2016 calendar year.
+The other key contributing factor is the increase in the distillate price, which has been described above.

-Table 12 Analysis of changes to form the waterfall diagram for the Alternative Maximum STEM Price
+Table 11 Analysis of changes to form the waterfall diagram for the Alternative Maximum STEM Price

 Step Label in chart Changes Parameters affected (Appendix B) 1 Previous Max STEM Price The calculation of the Maximum STEM Price based on the 2016 parameters.

-Step Label in chart Changes Parameters affected (Appendix B) 2 Gas Price (No effect) The 2016 spot gas commodity cost distribution was updated with the distribution that applied in this year's review.
-VFC (gas) 3 Distillate Price Distillate price was changed from \$13.56/GJ to \$16.43/GJ, and the 2016/17 standard deviation was used VFC (distillate) 4 Loss Factor Updated loss factor to 2016/17 LF 5 O&M Parameters The O&M costs for the industrial gas turbines, including number of starts, were updated with the 2017 values VHC, SUC 6 New Historical Dispatch Patterns Capacity, run times and Dispatch Cycle capacity factor based on the data from 1 January 2013 to 31 December 2016, replaces the data from 1 January 2014 to 31 December 2015 CAP, CF, RH, and hence MPR 1 New Max STEM Price The basis for the 2017 Energy Price Limits
+2 Gas Price (No effect) The 2016 spot gas commodity cost distribution was updated with the distribution that applied in this year's review.
+VFC (gas) 3 Distillate Price Distillate price was changed from \$13.56/GJ to \$16.43/GJ, and the 2016/17 standard deviation was used VFC (distillate) 4 Loss Factor Updated loss factor to 2016/17 LF 5 O&M Parameters The O&M costs for the industrial gas turbines, including number of starts, were updated with the 2017 values VHC, SUC 6 New Historical Dispatch Patterns Capacity, run times and Dispatch Cycle capacity factor based on the data from 1 January 2013 to 31 December 2016, replaces the data from 1 January 2014 to 31 December 2015 CAP, CF, RH, and hence MPR 7 New Max STEM Price The basis for the 2017 Energy Price Limits

-Table 13 Impact of factors on the change in the Alternative Maximum STEM Price
+Table 12 Impact of factors on the change in the Alternative Maximum STEM Price

 Factor Impact \$/MWh

 Dispatch \$2.35

-O&M \$20.11
+O&M \$140.54

 Loss Factor -\$0.94

 Distillate Price \$55.70

 Gas Price \$0.00